 Raw 1.5 and Extended.
 The machine is designed to use MOD1 racks with 12-16 teeth pinions.
 Racks makes the machine stronger and has less backlash than belt.
 With racks you will get maximum speeds with enormous powers.
 This is the dream option for you who really want to work with your machine.
 On our Raw 1.5 machine we have racks as an alternative.
 To make the construction as cheap as possible, the rack hangs outside the machine and up side down to prevent dirt from getting caught in the teeth.
 The advantage of this is that we do not need a mechanism that forces the gearwheel against the rod, a Raw uses gravity to handle this for us.
 Many have questioned this idea, but my tests show that this works ridiculously well and are extremely easy to construct.
 Check our videos if you are in doubt.
-One disadvantage of a rack is the sound when you jog the machine back and forth.
+One disadvantage of a rack is the sound and vibrations when you jog the machine back and forth.
 We do not want to lubricate racks in a dusty environment, so it’s steel against steel, but this does not affect the cutting results if you cut in wood or material that dont require extreme accuracy.

 - Protection against dirt = Very good (probably the best solution)

-- Backlash = Very good (If you find high quality pinions)
+- Backlash/Accuracy = Good (If you find high quality pinions)